 Unless special recommendations are made, the maximum payouts for artificial aids and clothing damage are $2,000 and $600 respectively.

 Commutation agreements could allow you to access workers’ compensation as a lump sum.

-Commutation agreements could allow you to access workers’ compensation as a lump sum rather than weekly payments.
-However, you must meet several criteria to secure these arrangements, including:
+A commutation agreement also replaces any future weekly payments you may be eligible to receive.
+But while commutation agreements may allow you to access workers’ compensation as a lump sum rather than weekly payments, you must meet several criteria to secure these arrangements, including: